ILDAnaSoft/ILDDoc/README.md

 	- here you can post questions and issues to the software tools

 - [https://github.com/iLCSoft/ilcsoftDoc/blob/master/README_Introduction_For_iLCSoft.md](http://github.com/iLCSoft/ilcsoftDoc/blob/master/README_Introduction_For_iLCSoft.md)
-	- a breif introduction for how to use iLCSoft
+	- a brief introduction for how to use iLCSoft

 - [http://ilcsoft.desy.de/portal](http://ilcsoft.desy.de/portal)